 The Beck Group had an engaging demo of their newly launched D-Profiler, launching at the 2015 ISPE Annual Meeting in Philadelphia, a virtualization tool for pharmaceutical manufacturing design.
 McDAY arranged for the booth to be packed with people, using old-fashioned phone calling to set appointments for key engineering attendees, ahead of time.
 The invite cards were another guerrilla tactic.
 We helped BECK scatter the invites everywhere around the hall!
 The McDAY account manager personally confirmed each appointment and often escorted appointments directly to the booth.
 And brought editors around as well, placing several articles and interviews during and post-show, including an interview style article in Pharmaceutical Processing.

 Across the aisle, another company commented to McDAY personnel: “Why does their booth have so many people around all the time?”
 Guerrilla marketing!
 Or, just common sense marketing.

 Read the entire Destini Profiler article in INTERPHEX Show Daily April 2016

-McDAY’s website team also recommended a method for tagging projects in the website portfolio to allow sales teams to customize presentations by industry, size of a project and ten other variables.
-Oh and we with our help, A/Z Corporation was able to spread a little holiday cheer with a digital card that warmed the heart of every hard-hatted engineering and construction client!
+McDAY’s website team also recommended a method for tagging projects in the website portfolio to allow sales teams to customize presentations by industry, size of a project, and ten other variables.
+With our help, A/Z Corporation was able to spread a little holiday cheer with a digital card that warmed the heart of every hard-hatted engineering and construction client!